TangGe1119/tangge1119/README.md

 - 👋 Hi, I’m @tangge1119
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in new tech
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning rust and flutter

 <!---
 tangge1119/tangge1119 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.